 Satan and demons were all God's angels who all have spiritual powers of one kind or another.
 Satan can make fire come out of the sky (Job 1:16; Revelation 13:13), and I've witnessed all kinds of supernatural things from demons, like psychokinesis, telling the future, physical objects materializing and dematerializing, and computers and electronics being controlled.

-Imposters of the Lord, saints, and angels have used these powers to make miracles and wonders that get people to worship Mother Mary, other saints, and angels.
+Imposters of the Lord, saints, and angels have used these powers to make miracles and wonders that get people to worship Mother Mary and other saints and angels.
 This is the activity of Satan who uses "all power and signs and false wonders" (2 Thessalonians 2:9).

 Islam was founded by Muhammad who claimed to be taught by God's archangel Gabriel[5.1.1].
-However, the spirit must have been an imposter, because Islam also teaches that Jesus was not Lord and Savior, but just a man who was a prophet, which does not pass the test of 1 John 4:2-3, "By this you know the Spirit of God: every spirit that confesses that Jesus Christ has come in the flesh is from God; and every spirit that does not confess Jesus is not from God; this is the spirit of the antichrist, of which you have heard that it is coming, and now it is already in the world."
+However, the spirit must have been an imposter, because Islam also teaches that Yeshua - Jesus was not Lord and Savior, but just a man who was a prophet, which does not pass the test of 1 John 4:2-3, "By this you know the Spirit of God: every spirit that confesses that Yeshua Mashiach - Jesus Christ has come in the flesh is from God; and every spirit that does not confess Yeshua - Jesus is not from God; this is the spirit of the antichrist, of which you have heard that it is coming, and now it is already in the world."

 However, this test does not work with false-christs or false-holy-spirits that actually claim to be God in that form.